sajswl/encryptonize-core/applications/ECCS/README.md

 `-s`, `--stdin` - read directly from `STDIN`

-`-a`, `--associateddata` - Associated data to be stored along with the object
+`-d`, `--associateddata` - Associated data to be stored along with the object

 ### Examples
 Store file: